dgraph-io/dgraph/wiki/content/mutations/index.md

 }
 ```

-Using a similar query from previous example:
+Using a similar query from the previous example:

 ```
 {